In and around Fernhurst are a number of organisations covering a wide range of interests.

 This operates under the auspices of the Fernhurst Society.
 The archives hold documents and other objects of interest relating to Fernhurst (and formerly 'Farnhurst'), Kingsley Green, Henley and Verdley, in West Sussex, southern England.
 Items are catalogued, stored and conserved for posterity and study.
 The holdings include old maps, manuscripts and diaries, photographs, press cuttings and audio tapes of oral testimonies about the people, events,local clubs and other organisations in the locality.
 These are useful for those interested inlocal and regional British history and heritage, local traditions and customs, and West Sussex family history and genealogy.
 The Archives in the village hall are open on Tuesday afternoons, 2.30-5.00 p.m.
 Enquiries to the Archive's Director, Christine Maynard, can be sent via the Society's email: firstname.lastname@example.org/index.html#contacts

 Classes are run by Haslemere Performing Arts and taught by the principal, Angela Cantan.
-The dance classes are held on Fridays in the Fernhurst Village Hall from 2.30pm until 3.00pm for Mothers and Toddlers aged from 2 to 3 years and the fee is £3.00 per class.
+The dance classes are held on Fridays in the Fernhurst Village Hall from 2.15pm until 2.45pm for Mothers and Toddlers aged from 2 to 4 years.

-A Community Centre and Internet Cafe offering Broadband internet and computing facilities, and a range of courses.
-The Centre’s bright and friendly environment is an ideal place to meet friends over a cup of tea or coffee, find out local information or even make a free telephone call to local council offices to request assistance.
+A Community Centre and Internet Cafe awarded the Queens Award for Voluntary Services in 2020, offering Broadband internet and computing facilities, and a range of courses.
+The Centre’s bright and friendly environment is an ideal place to meet friends over a cup of tea or 'bean to cup' coffee and why not enjoy a slice of cake or a biscuit at the same time.
+Notelets and Christmas Cards featuring local scenes by local artists, bags and scarves are also available to purchase.

 Contact 01428 641931 or email